samruddhin2km/cybersecurity-project-portfolio/readme.md

 - Improved efficiency in enrichment and threat intelligence correlation.
 - Reduced manual effort for security analysts.
 - Better documentation and tracking of incident response activities.

+---

+## 4. Vulnerability Management

+### Overview

+As part of Security Operations, I was responsible for supporting the vulnerability management process across enterprise systems.
+The objective of this process was to continuously identify security weaknesses in infrastructure and coordinate remediation before they could be exploited.

+Vulnerability discovery and analysis were performed using **Tenable Nessus**, with separate scanning platforms used for **cloud environments and on-premise infrastructure**.

+The vulnerability management process followed a lifecycle approach consisting of:

+- Discovery
+- Assessment
+- Prioritization
+- Remediation coordination
+- Verification

+This ensured that vulnerabilities across the enterprise environment were continuously monitored and addressed in a structured manner.

+---

+### Vulnerability Discovery and Scan Management

+Regular vulnerability scans were scheduled across multiple asset categories to ensure complete coverage of enterprise systems.

+Different device categories had **different scan schedules and time windows** depending on operational impact and maintenance requirements.
+These included:

+- Windows servers
+- Linux servers
+- Employee workstations
+- Network infrastructure devices (firewalls, routers, load balancers)
+- Public-facing systems
+- Cloud infrastructure

+After each scan cycle, the Tenable Nessus dashboard was reviewed to confirm:

+- Whether the scan completed successfully
+- If authentication worked correctly for agent-based scans
+- Whether all assets were scanned as expected
+- Whether any new vulnerabilities were discovered

+If a scan failed or did not complete successfully, the issue was investigated and the scan was rescheduled to ensure full coverage.

+---

+### Vulnerability Assessment and Prioritisation

+Once vulnerabilities were detected, they were analysed and prioritised based on several factors:

+- Vulnerability severity score
+- Exposure level of the asset (public vs internal)
+- Business criticality of the system
+- Threat intelligence indicating active exploitation

+Critical vulnerabilities were prioritised for immediate remediation, while lower severity vulnerabilities were handled during the normal patching cycle.

+The Tenable **Vulnerability Priority Rating (VPR)** was also considered when determining the urgency of remediation.

+---

+### Coordination with Remediation Teams

+Once validated, vulnerabilities were communicated to the appropriate infrastructure teams responsible for remediation.

+This typically required coordination with teams such as:

+- Network operations team
+- Server infrastructure teams
+- Microsoft services team
+- Platform engineering teams

+Remediation actions could include:

+- Applying vendor security patches
+- Upgrading or replacing vulnerable software
+- Modifying system configurations
+- Removing unsupported or outdated software

+Weekly vulnerability review meetings were conducted to track remediation progress and discuss newly identified high-risk vulnerabilities.

+---

+### Example: Microsoft Outlook Zero-Day Vulnerability

+During one vulnerability monitoring cycle, a critical vulnerability related to **Microsoft Outlook** was identified through the Tenable Nessus dashboard.

+The vulnerability was detected using **Nessus Plugin ID 187315**, associated with **CVE-2023-23397**, a Microsoft Outlook vulnerability that could allow attackers to exploit authentication mechanisms and potentially gain unauthorized access.

+Due to its severity and the fact that it was being actively discussed as a zero-day vulnerability at the time, the issue was treated as a **Priority 1 (P1) vulnerability event**.

+The investigation involved:

+- Reviewing vulnerability scan results across enterprise assets
+- Identifying systems potentially affected by the vulnerability
+- Coordinating with the **Microsoft infrastructure team**
+- Monitoring vendor advisories and security patch releases

+After validation, it was confirmed that **no enterprise assets were vulnerable**, but the Microsoft team ensured that the appropriate patches were applied as part of the security update cycle.

+This proactive monitoring ensured that the environment remained protected from a high-risk vulnerability even though no systems were directly impacted.

+---

+### Example: Firewall Vulnerability Identified via Nessus

+During a routine vulnerability scan, Tenable Nessus identified a vulnerability affecting a **network firewall device**.

+The vulnerability detection plugin indicated that the firewall firmware version contained known security weaknesses.

+The investigation process included:

+- Reviewing vulnerability details and affected devices in the Nessus dashboard
+- Validating the vulnerability against the deployed firewall firmware
+- Coordinating with the **network operations team**

+The networking team performed remediation by upgrading the firewall firmware and applying the recommended configuration updates.

+A follow-up vulnerability scan confirmed that the issue was successfully resolved and the vulnerability was no longer detected.

+---

+### Verification

+Once remediation actions were completed, affected systems were rescanned to confirm that vulnerabilities had been successfully resolved.

+If a vulnerability continued to appear in subsequent scans, further investigation was performed and additional remediation steps were coordinated with the relevant teams.

+This verification step ensured that remediation actions were effective and that vulnerabilities were fully eliminated from the environment.

+---

+### Outcome

+The vulnerability management process helped ensure that:

+- Security weaknesses across enterprise systems were continuously monitored
+- Critical vulnerabilities were prioritised and remediated quickly
+- Cross-team coordination improved remediation efficiency
+- Regular scanning and verification maintained a strong security posture across both cloud and on-premise infrastructure